Laprama/academic_page.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I graduated from Imperial College London with an MSci Physics degree in 2015.
-I then worked for Goldman Sachs from 2015 to 2020 gaining a range of experience from project management to process modelling and business decision management.
-I particularly enjoyed building efficient and transparent decision models for transaction reporting.
-From here my interest in data analytics and machine learning grew.
-In 2019 I completed the Applied Data Science course at the University of Oxford before joining the Interactive AI CDT at the University of Bristol in 2020.
+In 2015 I graduated from Imperial College London with an MSci Physics degree after which I worked at Goldman Sachs for 5 years and developed an interest in data analytics and efficient decision modelling.
+In September 2020 I joined the interactive artificial intellgence CDT at the University of Bristol.
+After the research masters year 2020-2021 I completed my PhD from 2021-2025 and recently passed my viva!
+My thesis is titled 'Bridging Neuroscience and Machine Learning: EEG Classification for Parkinson’s Disease and Beyond'.

-As a PhD student at the University of Bristol my current research explores time series classification with healthcare data.
-I am supervised by Dr. Zahraa Abdallah and Professor Raul Santos-Rodriguez.

 Research Interests
 ======